 Many have already realized email’s shortcomings and, in some of the most extreme cases, have banned email as a channel for internal communications topics all-together.

 An Intranet can help prevent siloing, unifying individuals and teams within a centralized space.
 But at the end of the day an intranet is used primarily as a repository for updates and content.
 An intranet’s focus is about ensuring the availability of information.
 They aren’t necessarily a means of inspiring or engaging in real-time.
-Moreover, there is an inherent reliance of intranets on their audiences pro-actively accessing information, which is a big ask in our attention-deficient world.
+Moreover, there is an inherent reliance of intranet on their audiences pro-actively accessing information, which is a big ask in our attention-deficient world.

 There is yet another drawback to these systems, and it’s equally significant.
 Communication managers must still create or curate the content.
 This is expensive, and it takes time.
 Employees that are drip-fed content through these channels – no matter how inspirational – will fail to engage with it, and come to see it as more of a distraction than a salvation.
-Despite their drawbacks, intranets still stand as a central point of truth providing at the very least consistency and centralization.
+Despite their drawbacks, intranet still stand as a central point of truth providing at the very least consistency and centralization.

 Team Collaboration Platforms